shlin168/airflow-deployment/README.md

 echo 'export PATH="/usr/local/opt/gnu-getopt/bin:$PATH"' >> ~/.bash_profile
 ```
 2. `tar` type is `bsd-tar` in MacOS.
 To let ansible works with unarchive postresql and redis, we need to install `gnu-tar`.
+> If only deploy airflow, no need for this step
 ```
 brew install gnu-tar
 echo 'export PATH="/usr/local/opt/gnu-tar/libexec/gnubin:$PATH"' >> ~/.bash_profile